Diseases & Conditions : The Child Having Surgery

 What part about surgery is most stressful for a teenager?

-Adolescents like to be active participants in deciding what happens to them, including the kind of care they receive.
+Adolescents like to be active participants in deciding what happens to them.
+This includes the kind of care they receive.
 Parents need to act as partners with their teens in making healthcare decisions.

 Recognizing the fears that teenagers commonly have when going to a hospital will help you in your preparations.
 Common fears and concerns may include the following: